platformsh/platformsh-docs/sites/platform/src/dedicated-environments/dedicated-gen-2/development.md

 ### Memory

-Dedicated (Generation 2) includes a single node dedicated staging with 2 CPUs.
+Dedicated Generation 2 includes a single node dedicated staging with 2 CPUs.
 This runs the same software configuration as the production cluster but only on a single node.
 This is usually enough for functional testing before moving to production.
-Customers can upgrade their staging to a more powerful machine or add more than one dedicated staging system.
+You can choose to upgrade your staging to a more powerful machine or add more than one dedicated staging system.
 Those will still be a single machine.